Yasmineral/CV/README.md

 **Shazam Entertainment** (July 2013 to December 2018)

 *Senior Client Services Manager*

-- Co-ordinated all digital solutions across European and Canadian markets with the assistance of two junior members of staff.
-- Acted as principal liaison between clients, external vendors, and internal technical teams to deliver interactive mobile solutions through a range of products including TV, Print & in-app media.
+Co-ordinated all digital solutions across European and Canadian markets with the assistance of two junior members of staff.
+Acted as principal liaison between clients, external vendors, and internal technical teams to deliver interactive mobile solutions through a range of products including TV, Print & in-app media.

+* Developed client relationships to the highest standard, leading them through the creative, production and legal process of connecting Shazam users with their brand in a meaningful way.
+* Nurtured and maintained reseller partnerships, supporting them on all commercial conversations and new business pitches .
+Travelled to offices across Europe to on-board new teams and update existing partners on the latest product offerings & Shazam capabilities.
+* Managed and supported a team of junior executives in the day-to-day performance of their roles, appropriately distributing workload dependent on skill and experience.
+Worked closely to set clear career goals and track progression through regular meetings.
+* Worked alongside the Director to develop key documentation and implement global processes to track pipeline activity, promote collaboration and to surface insights & benchmarks.
+* Collaborated with Data & Research teams to interpret, articulate and formulate client analysis and success stories in post-campaign recap decks.
+* Worked closely with the Shazam Ad Operations team to manage the in-app media campaign implementation process, ensuring the smooth running, optimisation and co-ordination of sold media campaigns.
-- Oversaw the pre-launch QA process for all campaign builds.
+* Oversaw the pre-launch QA process for all campaign builds.
 Stayed afloat of technical developments and platform capabilities to help troubleshoot and navigate potential issues.
-- Worked alongside the Director to develop key documentation and implement global processes to track pipeline activity, promote collaboration and to surface insights & benchmarks.
-- Managed and supported a team of junior executives in the day-to-day performance of their roles, appropriately distributing workload dependent on skill and experience.
-Worked closely to set clear career goals and track progression through regular meetings.
-- Nurtured and maintained reseller partnerships, supporting them on all commercial conversations and new business pitches .
-Travelled to offices across Europe to on-board new teams and update existing partners on the latest product offerings & Shazam capabilities.

 ## Education